NazeefAhmad/BlackPearl-SIH/README.md

 ## 📧 **Contact Us**

 Have questions?
-Reach out to us at [your email].
+Reach out to us at hacknlackpearl@gmail.com

 ---